joaoh82/marvin-blockchain-rust/README.md

 ### Project Structure (WIP)
 The project is structured as follows:
 - `src/`: Contains the source code for the blockchain implementation.
+- `src/docs/`: Contains the documentation and guides for the project.
-- `src/blockchain/`: Contains the blockchain and block implementation.
+- `src/core/`: Contains the core blockchain data structures and logic.
 - `src/network/`: Contains the networking implementation.
-- `src/transaction/`: Contains the transaction implementation.
+- `src/transactions/`: Contains transaction handling and validation.
 - `src/wallet/`: Contains the wallet implementation.
+- `src/utils/`: Contains the utility functions and helpers.
 - `src/main.rs`: Contains the entry point for the blockchain application.
 - `tests/`: Contains the unit tests for the blockchain implementation.